Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Implications of local sign stability on the spectra of random graphs

+In what follows, we identify the property underlying the finiteness of the real part of the leading eigenvalue in Erd\H{o}s-R\'{e}nyi graphs with sign-antisymmetric weights, and we aim to extend this property so that it can be applied to other random graph ensembles.
 To understand the distinction between Erd\H{o}s-R\'{e}nyi graphs with sign-antisymmetric and sign-symmetric weights, we build on the locally tree-like property of Erd\H{o}s-R\'{e}nyi graphs, see e.g.~Refs.~\cite{mezard2001bethe, dembo2010gibbs, montanari2012weak}.
-We say that a random graph is locally tree-like when for large enough $N$ with almost certainty the finite neighbourhood of a randomly selected node is a tree.
+We say that a random graph is locally tree-like when for large enough values of $N$ the finite neighbourhood of a randomly selected node is almost certainly a tree.
 As discussed in Sec.~\ref{sec:sign_stability}, trees with sign-antisymmetric weights are sign stable, whereas this property does not hold for trees with sign-symmetric weights.
-However, in general, random graphs have simple cycles and hence, given the condition in Eq.(\ref{eq:cond2}), are not sign stable.
-As a consequence, we can not rely directly on the concept of sign stability introduced in the previous section to understand the distinction between sign-antisymmetric and sign-symmetric Er\H{o}s-R\'{e}nyi graphs.
-This leads us to introduce the weaker condition of local sign stability.
+However, in general, random graphs have simple cycles and hence, given the condition in Eq.~(\ref{eq:cond2}), are not sign stable.
+As a consequence, we can not rely directly on the concept of sign stability introduced in the previous section to understand the distinction between antagonistic and mixture Er\H{o}s-R\'{e}nyi graphs.

-\begin{definition}[Local Sign Stability] Let $\mathbf{M}_N$ be a sequence of adjacency matrices of weighted graphs of $N$ nodes.
-Let $\mathbf{M}^{(i)}_N(d)$ be the adjacency matrix of the subgraph generated by a uniformly and randomly selected node $i$ and all of its nodes located within a distance $d$ of $i$.
-We say that $\mathbf{M}_N$ is locally sign stable if the probability that $\mathbf{M}^{(i)}_N(d)$ is sign stable converges to one as a function of $N$. \end{definition}
+This limitation leads us to introduce the weaker condition of local sign stability: {\it let $\mathbf{M}_N$ be a sequence of matrices built from weighted graphs of $N$ nodes.
+Let $\mathbf{M}^{(i)}_N(d)$ be the matrix of the weighted subgraph generated by a uniformly and randomly selected node $i$ and all of its nodes located within a distance $d$ of $i$.
+We say that $\mathbf{M}_N$ is locally sign stable if for all fixed $d$, the probability that $\mathbf{M}^{(i)}_N(d)$ is sign stable converges to one as a function of $N$.}

+In the above definition we consider a matrix built from the graph as explained in Sec.~\ref{sec:RMTModels}.
+In full generality this definition of local sign stability remains valid for graphs that are not locally tree-like as long as the short cycles satisfy the condition given by Eqs.~(\ref{eq:cond2}).
+However, for nondirected graphs local sign stability requires locally tree-likeness, as cycles with nondirected edges cannot satisfy the Eqs.~(\ref{eq:cond2}).

+For nondirected graphs we make a step further and introduce the condition of strong local sign stability: {\it let $\mathbf{M}_N$ be a sequence of matrices locally sign stable.
+We say that $\mathbf{M}_N$ is strongly locally sign stable if in addition the average number of cycles of fixed length does not asymptotically increase with $N$, which for nondirected graphs is a more stringent requirement than the locally tree-likeness.}